acenet-arc/cloud_from_a_to_z/_episodes/jekyll-page-front-matter.md

 ~~~
 {: .output}

 You will notice that the file that was converted to an HTML file contains a special section at the top of it between two sets of triple dashes, `---`.
 This is called **front matter** and is actually written in the same YAML syntax we saw in the `_config.yml` file.
 Front matter tells Jekyll how we want it to process the file.
 Files which don't contain this front matter receive no special processing from Jekyll.
-Files that don't contain this front matter that are copied as is to your destination site are refered to as **static files** because the aren't modified or changed by Jekyll when generating your site.
-Front matter must be at the very beginning of the file and have these two sets of triple dashes in order for Jekyll to recognize this file and needing special processing.
+Files that don't contain this front matter are copied as they are to your destination directory and are referred to as **static files** because they aren't modified by Jekyll when generating your site.
+Front matter must be at the very beginning of the file and have these two sets of triple dashes for Jekyll to recognize that the file needs special processing.
 The key-values pairs are optional.

-The key values pairs tell Jekyll how to create the HTML page.
+The key values pairs in the front matter tell Jekyll how to create the HTML page.
 In this case the `layout` key tells Jekyll to use an HTML template in the `_layouts` directory, called `home.html` as the basis for creating this HTML page.
 The other keys and values are used within this template to customize how it is displayed.

 Below the front matter is the main content of the page, written in markdown syntax.
-Template files often contain a section for this main content which is converted by Jekyll from markdown to HTML and placed at the location specified in the HTML template.
+Template files often contain a section for this main content which is converted by Jekyll from markdown to HTML and placed at the location in the page specified by the HTML template.

-Lets try changing the title and the main content of this file and rebuild our site and look at the result.
+Lets try changing the `landing-title` and the main content of this file and rebuild our site and look at the result.
 ~~~
 $ nano index.md
 ~~~